halcwb/prescriber/README.md

 # prescriber
-Excel based app to create medical prescriptions for PICU and NICU
+Excel based app to create medical prescriptions for PICU and NICU.

-Note that the language in use is Dutch
+* Note that the language in use is Dutch
-Note that the current use case is a specific 14 bed PICU
+* Note that the current use case is a specific 14 bed PICU

 ## To use the install procedure and keep the program updated
 * Download the zipfile